-Always more and more online shoppers
+More and more online shoppers

 E-commerce is directly related to performance

 In the 2000s, Amazon found that a 100ms delay could cost 1% in Sales.
-The same goes for Google which
+The same goes for Google, which

 Long story short, a bad performance can impact the number of your sales and conversion rate overall, as well as your retention rate.
-Your website is your shop but you won’t be here everytime to clean everything during the busiest period of the year.
+Your website is your shop, but you won’t be here every time to clean everything during the busiest period of the year.

 How to prepare?

 The right timing is about right now.
 While you build your holiday season online environment, be sure to take some time to load test.
-The earlier the better when it comes to testing.
+The earlier, the better when it comes to testing.